Eastern Conference (MLS): 2006 (6 teams)

 Changes from 2005: The New York MetroStars were bought by Red Bull and changed their name to New York Red Bulls.

 2007–09 (7 teams)

-Changes from 2006: Toronto FC was added as an expansion franchise.
+Changes from 2006: Toronto FC was added in the 2007 expansion.

 2010 (8 teams)

-Changes from 2009: The Philadelphia Union was added as an expansion franchise.
+Changes from 2009: Philadelphia Union was added in the 2010 expansion.

 2011 (9 teams)

 Changes from 2010: The Kansas City Wizards changed their name to Sporting Kansas City; Houston Dynamo moved in from the Western Conference.